 All prices are developed in a systematic approach that broadly reflects the consumer profile and connection characteristics.
 For example, connection characteristics for large consumers such as power factor, play a large part in network costs and therefore this cost driver is separately charged.
-All of these prices are published in public documents20.
+All of these prices are published in public documents.
 This delivery of standard prices is transparent.

-Prices have been escalated on a uniform basis relative to the maximum weighted average price cap determined under the DPP Determination 2012 except for consumers falling into the low fixed charge user category which have had their fixed charge component capped at 15 cents per day.
-Aside from the low fixed charge consumer group there has not been any reweighting between tariffs, demonstrating that price setting is stable from year to year.
+Prices have been escalated within the constraints of the maximum weighted average price cap determined under the DPP Determination 2012 except for consumers falling into the low fixed charge user category which have had their fixed charge component capped at 15 cents per day.
+Aside from the reweighting between low and standard residential customers there has been no further reweighting between tariffs, demonstrating that price setting is relatively stable from year to year.